DEI Commitment

 For these reasons, Heights and Hills is committed to addressing the inequalities embedded in our society.
 We do this by ensuring that our services are delivered in an equitable manner to mitigate the impact of racism and we follow more inclusive hiring and employment practices.

-We also strive to have a Board of Directors and staff that reflects the diversity of our community.
+We also strive to have a Board of Directors and staff that reflects our community.

 Equality and justice is not a single community’s fight – it is everyone’s.